vinnyhorgan/brain/src/content/posts/cool.md

 - [love2d](https://love2d.org): this little game framework has been on mind since i discovered it, just a genius piece of software. i've always been inspired by its minimal design and just overall "vibe".
 - [pico8](https://www.lexaloffle.com/pico-8.php): bought this, never made a game with it. i find it barely usable, but has it had an impact on me? absolutely. having all the tools you need to make a game in one single tiny package? i'm very intrigued...
 - [devilutionx](https://devilutionx.com): modernized diablo 1 with friends during covid? hell yeah.

+---

+## music

+if you meet me, there is a high chance i'm listening to music in that precise moment. any time of the day i've got headphones on. i know hundreds of bands, i'll just list the ones who've meant the most.

+- [thasup](https://www.youtube.com/@thasup): this young italian producer has meant a lot to me over the past years. he's helped me go through some tough times.
+- [officina della camomilla](https://www.youtube.com/channel/UCDDwAuqg4iiYTH21Irr7nGw): this italian indie duo has brought me so much joy.
+- [bob dylan](https://www.youtube.com/@BobDylan): not much to say here either...
+- [radiohead](https://www.youtube.com/@Radiohead): so much passion, so real.
+- [arctic monkeys](https://www.youtube.com/@arcticmonkeys): when you're sad there is nothing better than them.
+- [bob marley](https://www.youtube.com/@BobMarley): nobody like him, "just a chill guy".
+- [coldplay](https://www.youtube.com/@coldplay): if i had to choose one band to go see a concert it would be them.
+- [dayglow](https://www.youtube.com/@Dayglowband): contagious smile, quirky videos, great music.
+- [mgmt](https://www.youtube.com/@whoismgmt): a couple boys with a dream.

 ## youtube channels